OsnielT/Pandas-Excel-Email-List/README.md

 In this script I use Pandas, openyxl, and progress bar library.

-In folder Where script is ran, a folder (Excel_A) must exists including with both list in question for comparison.
+In folder Where script is ran, a folder (Excel_A) must exists including with both email lists.